 In certain parts of the country, the tuition at private elementary and secondary schools is looking more and more like the tuition at some colleges.
-So it's a good thing that you now can pay your child's private school bill from savings accounts previously used only for college tuition.
+So, it's a good thing that you can also pay your child's private school bill from savings accounts normally used for college tuition.

-The 2017 tax reform law allows tax-free distributions from 529 savings plans of up to $10,000 per student per year to pay tuition for kindergarten through 12th grade at religious and other private schools.
+You can take a tax-free distribution from a 529 savings plans of up to $10,000 per student per year to pay tuition for kindergarten through 12th grade at religious and other private schools.
 Tuition can be paid from multiple 529 plan accounts, but the total amount can't exceed the annual limit.

 American Opportunity Credit